rust-embedded/embedonomicon/src/compiler-support.md

 ## Built-in target

 A compilation target is more than just its architecture.
-Each target has a [specification] associated to it that describes its architecture, its operating system, the default linker among other things.
+Each target has a [specification] associated to it that describes, among other things, its architecture, its operating system and the default linker.

 [specification]: https://github.com/rust-lang/rfcs/blob/master/text/0131-target-specification.md